trambarhq/relaks-media-capture/README.md

 ### liveAudio

-An object representing the input from the microphone, with the following properties
+An object representing the input from the microphone, with the following properties:

 * `stream` - An instance of `MediaStream`